influxdata/telegraf/plugins/parsers/binary/README.md

   ## Do not error-out if none of the filter expressions below matches.
   # allow_no_match = false

-  ## Specify the endianess of the data.
+  ## Specify the endianness of the data.
   ## Available values are "be" (big-endian), "le" (little-endian) and "host",
-  ## where "host" means the same endianess as the machine running Telegraf.
+  ## where "host" means the same endianness as the machine running Telegraf.
   # endianess = "host"

+  ## Interpret input as string containing hex-encoded data.
+  # hex_encoding = false

   ## Multiple parsing sections are allowed
   [[inputs.file.binary]]